luizvbo/axum-kickoff/docs/ARCHITECTURE.md

 ### Rate Limiting

-Rate limiting uses a token bucket algorithm:
+Rate limiting uses a database-backed token bucket algorithm:

-- **In-Memory**: Default for single-instance deployments
-- **Database-Backed**: Optional for distributed systems
+- **Database-Backed**: The default implementation persists bucket state in the configured database (SQLite or PostgreSQL) using the `rate_limit_buckets` table.
-- **Redis**: Optional for high-throughput scenarios
+- **Redis**: Optional for high-throughput distributed systems (not implemented by default).

 See [Rate Limiting Documentation](RATE_LIMITING.md) for details.